Business Retention and Expansion (BRE) Programs: Conducting Successful Business Retention and Expansion Visits

 Interviewer Guidelines

-Note-taker Guidelines
+Note-Taker Guidelines

 Component 6.
 Practice Business Visits

-"Practice makes perfect" goes an old adage.
+"Practice makes perfect" is an old adage.
 That is certainly true for business visits, and the best practice may be in the form of an actual interview.
 It is useful for prospective team members to participate in a real-life situation to see how business owners/operators interpret questions and respond to the interview process.
 Practice interviews may involve larger groups of interviewers since the purpose is to get a "feel" for how the interview process actually works.
 However, finding sufficient businesses to participate in practice interviews and the added training time are potential drawbacks to this approach.

 An alternative to a practice business visit is to participate in a mock interview.
 Mock interviews can be very simple or fairly sophisticated.
 On the simple end, teams can practice with a third person who assumes the role of a business owner/operator.
 A more detailed and engaging approach is to provide a script for each of the participants, dictating specific actions during the interview process.
 A fourth person can act as an observer and critique the actions of the interviewer and note-taker at the conclusion of the mock interview.
 Although this process requires less time on the part of those training to do business visits, it will require time and creativity on the part of the trainer, who will have to write a variety of scripts for the various participants in the mock interview.